AllanG-4779/ReactProject/README.md

 # ReactProject
-This is was the first tangible project I have done after first going through the RN
+The first project done in react native as a beginner